liferay/liferay-docs/discover/commerce/articles/04-warehouses.markdown

 # Warehouses [](id=warehouses)

-Initially, inventory levels for all of your products have to be entered manually.
-From then on, inventory levels will be tracked automatically as orders are filled.
+Initially, inventory levels for all products must be entered manually.
+From then on, inventory levels are tracked automatically as orders are filled.
 To set a product's inventory level, see [SKUs](/web/liferay-emporio/documentation/-/knowledge_base/1.0/skus#inventory).
 First, however, you must have your warehouses in order.

 ## Using a Single Warehouse [](id=using-a-single-warehouse)

-If you are operating with only one warehouse, there is no need to geocode its location or enter exact coordinates.
-However, if you integrate your system with a shipping company's (see
+If you have only one warehouse, there is no need to geocode its location.
-[Shipping Methods](/web/liferay-emporio/documentation/-/knowledge_base/1-0/shipping-methods)
-for details), you will need to enter your warehouse's address to calculate shipping costs.
+However, if you integrate your system with a shipping company's (see [Shipping Methods](/web/liferay-emporio/documentation/-/knowledge_base/1-0/shipping-methods) for details), you must enter your warehouse's address to calculate shipping costs.

 +$$$